Save The Date

 Keynote:

-Perspectives from ONC National Coordinator for Health Information Technology
+Perspectives from National Coordinator for Health Information Technology

 Dr. Micky Tripathi will share the journey of TEFCA development and implementation, and their vision as the first candidate QHINs move toward designation and go-live.